apache/airflow/UPDATING.md

 This file documents any backwards-incompatible changes in Airflow and assists people when migrating to a new version.

+## Master

+### New Features

+#### Dask Executor

+A new DaskExecutor allows Airflow tasks to be run in Dask Distributed clusters.

+### Deprecated Features
+These features are marked for deprecation.
+They may still work (and raise a `DeprecationWarning`), but are no longer supported and will be removed entirely in Airflow 2.0

+- `post_execute()` hooks now take two arguments, `context` and `result` (AIRFLOW-886)

+  Previously, post_execute() only took one argument, `context`.

+## Airflow 1.8.1

+The Airflow package name was changed from `airflow` to `apache-airflow` during this release.
+You must uninstall your previously installed version of Airflow before installing 1.8.1.

 ## Airflow 1.8

 ### Database